hcfman/sbts-install/README.md

 Installs the latest release of StalkedByTheState on one of NVIDIA Jetson Nano, NX or AGX.

-If you have a Jetson Nano, then you should disable the GUI interface with:
+If you have a Jetson Nano, then you should disable the GUI interface first with:

 ```
 sudo systemctl set-default multi-user.target; sudo reboot